-At Trek Africa Tours, we understand that there is more to Uganda than gorilla trekking in Ruhija.
+At Trek Africa Expeditions, we understand that there is more to Uganda than gorilla trekking in Ruhija.
 That’s why we are here to assist you in discovering the many exciting things to do in Lake Bunyonyi after your gorilla trek.
 From hiking and biking around the lake to simply relaxing and enjoying the stunning scenery, there is something for everyone at Lake Bunyonyi.

 Once you have completed your gorilla trekking adventure, it’s time to relax and enjoy the many activities that Lake Bunyonyi has to offer.

 Lake Bunyonyi is not only a scenic natural wonder but is also home to the indigenous Batwa pygmies.
 When Mgahinga and Bwindi impenetrable National Parks were established, some Batwa groups were displaced and sought refuge in Kabale, near Lake Bunyonyi.
 Embark on a Batwa cultural experience tour and be guided by one of the Batwa guides, providing an opportunity to learn about the traditional life and culture of the Batwa people.
 Witness traditional dances and Stone Age practices such as making fire in a traditional way.
 This immersive cultural experience at Lake Bunyonyi will leave you with a deeper understanding and appreciation for the Batwa and their way of life.